fduncanh/RPiPlay/README.md

 **-n name**: Specify the network name of the AirPlay server.

+**-s wxh**: set the display resolution of the mirror window in pixels: default is 1920x1080

+**-s wxh@r**: as above, but also include display refresh rate in Hz;  default is 1920x1080@60.  r < 256 is required.

+**-o**: set overscanned mode for mirror display window to "on"; default is "off".

+**-fps**: set maximum streaming framerate in fps; default is 30; value < 256 is required.

+**-p**: (for use with a firewall).
+Use fixed "legacy" network ports TCP 7000:7001:7100, UDP 6000:6001:7011.
+Thes ports should be open in the firewall.

+**-p n**: use ports (both  TCP and UDP)  n:n+1:n+2.
+Ports must be in range 1024-56535.
+For finer control: **-p tcp n** only sets the 3 TCP ports, **-p udp n** only sets the 3 UDP ports.
+Replace "n" by "n1,n2,n3" (comma-separated values) to set the three ports individually; The three numbers must be distinct. "n1,n2" gives n3 = n2+1.

 **-b (on|auto|off)**: Show black background always, only during active connection, or never.

 **-r (90|180|270)**: Specify image rotation in multiples of 90 degrees.